-- 1. to ensure that all students have the opportunity to learn in accordance with the Illinois Learning Standards and become knowledgeable about the content covered by the tests, and - 2. to give all students occasion to become familiar with the types of questions used on the test (multiplechoice, extended-response and short-response questions, and writing prompts) so that students are tested for their knowledge and ability, not their test-taking skills.
+- 1. to ensure that all students have the opportunity to learn in accordance an appropriate curriculum and to become knowledgeable about the content covered by the tests, and - 2. to give all students occasion to become familiar with the types of questions used on the test (multiple-choice, extended-response, and short-response questions) so that students are tested for their knowledge and ability, not their test-taking skills.